 A night is half of a day.
 So why to live only one of the halves.
 Our last tip of the top 10 things to do in Prague is to dive into the amazing Prague’s nightlife.

 Prague nightlife is rich, various, energetic, fancy, modern, free and it has it all.
-You can find everything what you can think of.
+You can find everything that you can think of.
 Whatever your taste is chances are high Prague has it.

-Classical music concerts, live music venues, jazz club bars and underground clubs, outdoor concerts, dance coctail bars, hard rock cafes, clubbing and DJs, girls, strip clubs, LGBT bars, casinos… huh… Simply anything and everything.
+Classical music concerts, live music venues, jazz club bars, and underground clubs, outdoor concerts, dance cocktail bars, hard rock cafes, clubbing and DJs, girls, strip clubs, LGBT bars, casinos… huh… Simply anything and everything.

 Conclusion – What else?